Seana Bhraigh from Corriemulzie

 The track fords the river, which should be easy to cross in fair conditions.
 In spate this will be tricky, if impossible to cross, in which case head upstream for a few metres where there is a wooden bridge (on my last visit this bridge was near to collapse).

-Once over, continue along the track for around 500m to meet up with a cairn shortly before the track crosses Corriemulzie River.
+shortly before the track crosses Corriemulzie River.
 This cairn marks the start of rougher track heading south-west - follow this for another 500m or so to yet another small cairn

 which marks the start of ATV tracks heading southwards uphill away from the track (the track heading south-east comes to a dead-end).

 The ATV tracks climb gently at first, then turn and head uphill towards the spur of Meallan Odhar.
-Passing a few flag-stones on the way, the tracks end by a tiny cairn on the summit of this minor hump .
+Passing a few flag-stones on the way, the tracks end by a tiny cairn on the summit of this minor hump

 From this summit turn left 90o and aim directly uphill south-east over heather and some short sections of boulderfield.
-You'll come to a small lochan on Seana Bhraigh's north-east shoulder, behind which a faint but obvious path leads south-west up the crest.
+You'll come to a small lochan

-The path traces a route on the crest as it rises and turns around the top of Luchd Choire.Higher up, the gradient easies and the summit of Seana Bhraigh is reached where a small wall of stones encircles the remains of a trig-point base.
+is reached where a small wall of stones encircles the remains of a trig-point base.
 Superb views in all directions !

-5. Return
+4. Return

-From Seana Bhraigh to Creag an Duine
+From Seana Bhraigh over the mid summit to Creag an Duine

 The easiest route for return is to simply re-trace your steps back down into Strath Mulzie.

-An alternative begins with a return to the lochan on Seana Bhraigh's north-east ridge.
-Beyond this continue tracing the faint path down the ridge to the mouth of Loch a' Choire Mhor
+on Seana Bhraigh's north-east ridge.
+Beyond this continue tracing the faint path down the ridge to the mouth of Loch a' Choire Mhòr

 .
 The river flowing out will need crossing, from where a track heads northwards to return.

-Another option would be a visit to Creag an Duine.
-This takes in a relaxed walk over the wide expanse of Seana Bhraigh's plateau and its minor summit marked '906m' or '905m' depending on which map you use.
-This is followed by a fairly exposed, but technically easy scramble up loose ground to Creag an Duine's summit, An Sgurr
+Another option would be a visit to Creag an Duine - the impressive mountain on the other side of Luchd Choire.
+This detour takes in a relaxed walk over the wide expanse of Seana Bhraigh's plateau and its minor summit

 Route profile »